Rian8337/osu-droid-module/README.md

     stars: rating.osu,
     combo: 1250,
     accPercent: accuracy,
-    // The tap penalty can be properly obtained by checking a replay for three-finger usage
+    // The tap penalty can be properly obtained by checking a replay for three finger usage
     // However, a custom value can also be provided
     tapPenalty: 1.5,
     stats: stats,